 Artist Statement – H.I.O.
 Big Chiefs

-Simcoe County and the City of Barrie have a varied and remarkable history.
-Much of the earliest history revolves around the Indigenous peoples who settled in the area.
-Prior to the arrival of Samuel de Champlain in 1615, the area around Kempenfelt Bay was composed of Huron villages that used the land and waterways for hunting, fishing and trade.
-Less than four decades later, the Huron were overtaken by the Iroquois who laid claim to the area until the late 1690’s when they were ousted by the Ojibwe.
-Symbolic to Indigenous modes of transportation, the canoe, certainly played an important part in the lives of all tribes who inhabited the area.
-It was with all of this in mind that the concept for H.I.O Big Chiefs was conceived.
-Standing proudly overlooking Kempenfelt Bay and much of Barrie, three “Big Chiefs” pay tribute to the First Nations that lived, fought and shaped what Simcoe County has come to be.
+Simcoe County and the City of Barrie hold Indigenous histories rarely acknowledged.
+Prior to the arrival of Samuel de Champlain in 1615, the area around Kempenfelt Bay was composed of Wendat villages filled with thousands of people who used the land and waterways for hunting, fishing and trade.
+They shared the land and waterways with the Anishnaabe and, at times, the Haudenosaunee.
+Symbolic to Indigenous modes of transportation, the canoe, certainly played an important part in the lives of all nations who inhabited the area.
+It was in response to the erasure of these histories, that the concept for H.I.O Big Chiefs was conceived.
+Standing proudly overlooking Kempenfelt Bay and much of Barrie, three “Big Chiefs” pay tribute to the First Nations that shaped the landscapes around so-called Simcoe County.
+They continue to do so today.

 See the final piece and VOTE HERE!